How do you increase recycling and lower costs?

 For example, when we helped a large financial services firm in NYC transition from deskside bins to a centralized waste bin system, they experience a 75% reduction in the amount of recyclable materials being thrown in the trash.

-Part of the reason is because officer workers who had to walk to the centralized waste and recycling area in their office placed more thought into what they were actually planning to do.
+Part of the reason is because office workers who had to walk to the centralized waste and recycling area in their office placed more thought into what they were actually planning to do.

 Successful recycling requires just a little effort.
 We want everyone to think about what they are recycling and what they are throwing away.